TeamSTEPPS 2.0 Course Management Guide

 ___ Prepare materials and setup for the course.

-___ If conducting a Master Trainer Course for which you have ordered Instructor Manuals from AHRQ, ensure that these have arrived prior to the day of the course.
-Each one will require unpacking.
+___ If conducting a Master Trainer Course, ensure that you have downloaded, printed, and assembled needed materials prior to the day of the course.
 Do not leave this activity until the day of the course, as it requires time to complete.

 ___ Ensure that you have materials required to facilitate discussions and exercises, such as flipcharts, markers, and materials for activities such as the Teamwork Exercise described in the Fundamentals Course.